 ARFUSA encourages applications that involve travel to and study at the International Rice Research Institute (IRRI) in the Philippines or other developing country institutions or locations.

 Applications are evaluated based on clarity of the proposal, the likely contribution to furthering knowledge, potential of applicant to become an outstanding professional, strength of the linkage with a collaborator or mentor in the Asian rice world, the likely benefit to the applicant from the collaboration.

 How to Apply

-In 1,000 words or less, state the objective of the work, the methodology or artistic media to be used, and the potential value of the expected product.
+Proposal: In 1,000 words or less, state the objective of the research or activity you wish to undertake with our support, the approach you will use, and the potential value of the expected product.

-- a brief biography stating your relevant experience
+- a brief biography or CV stating your relevant experience

 Asia Rice Foundation USA, Inc.